Mohannad-Elsayed/Level-2-icpchelwan/W2 Notes.md

 - same as set, sorted, no dublicates
 - Maps support random access
 - keys can't be changed or modified
-- map.find()  //  to see if the key is in the map or not
+- map.count()  //  to see if the key is in the map or not either 0 or 1
--